Copyright (c) 2007 THE THRASH METAL GUIDE

 XYSTENZ (FRANCE)

-Friendly punk-ish thrash/crossover in mid-pace with gruff semi-clean vocals; this is melodic simplistic stuff with catchy hooks and playful rhythms which occasionally manages to capture the sombre spirit of the 2nd Carnivore album on the darker moments ("Dead Alive").
+Friendly punk-ish thrash/crossover in mid-pace with gruff semi-clean vocals; this is melodic simplistic stuff with catchy hooks and playful rhythms which occasionally manages to capture the somber spirit of the second Carnivore album on the darker moments ("Dead Alive").

 Bullet wanted ...
 You got it Demo 2004